Starloader-project/brachyura/README.md

  - Merged the brachyurabootstrapconf.txt into the bootstrap jar
  - Additional dependencies can now be supplied via buildscript/build-dependencies.txt
  - CFR compiled with Java 1.8 instead of Java 1.6 so newer JDKs properly compile this project
+ - Abillity to name buildscript projects
+ - Eclipse External Annotations and IntelliJ Annotations support
+ - "createTemplate" argument, which creates a small template project to get the ball rolling
+ - API for passing arguments more or less directly to the compiler (however not honored in the fabric project right now)
+ - XDG_DATA_HOME is now honored by default (Resolves upstream's https://github.com/CoolCrabs/brachyura/issues/8)
+ - Snapshot repository support

 ## Community